 - When selecting a layout, it is important to keep the intended width and height settings in mind.
 The widget width and height should be adjusted per layout, as the widget does not resize automatically when switching between layouts.
 Use the references above as examples of appropriate sizing for specific layouts.

 - Go to Design > Widget Dimensions > Width and Height to adjust widget size.
 These should be adjusted individually for each layout.

 Each List Item allows you to enter individual audio tracks, artwork and more.

-- Click the first List Item under Audio Setup.
+- Click the first List Item under Audio Track Setup.

 - Select Local as Audio Source.

-- Click Local File (.mp3), and scroll down to the File For Upload option.
+- Click Local File (.mp3), and scroll down to the File for download option.
 Select this option.

 - Click “+ File”

 - On the new screen that appears, you can select an mp3 you’ve previously uploaded, or upload a new one.